markcrowleyx/Geochron/README.md

 - There are three separate requests which each have a customised checkbox.
 - To increase accessibility, the checkboxes have been made large, and change colour when hovered over.
 - There is a submit button which changes to white with red text when hovered over.
 When clicked, the submit button leads the user to a Thank You page informing that the user will be contacted as soon as possible.

+#### Future Features
+---
+- Other geochron projects will be included.
+- New services and applications will be included.
+- An index of all quarries surveyed will be included on a search page, allowing quarry owners to access their data via a seure link.

 ## Deployment